A Night in Dieppe

 “I would have my grandmother’s beef stew.
 Oh my god!
 You will never taste anything more delicious.”

-We all nodded and smiled as Brian described the stew in sumptuous detail.
-I now pictured a young Brian at his grandmother’s kitchen table.
-It brought back a similar memory for me, shelling peas with my grandmother.
-Each year we drove to her house in Edinburgh for our summer holidays, and at the end of an 8-hour journey, she would serve up haggis, suede and mash, although not sure that would be my final supper.
+We all nodded and smiled as Brian described the stew in sumptuous detail, the trickle of drool from my mouth had now turned into a waterfall.
+I pictured a young Brian at his grandmother’s kitchen table and remembered shelling peas with my own grandmother.
+At the end of an 8 hour drive to Edinburgh every year for our summer holidays, she would serve up haggis, suede and mash, although not sure that would be my final supper.

-“I walked past a 24-hour bakery not far from here.”
+“I walked passed a 24 hour bakery not far from here,” Ryan said.

 “Really?” said Brian.